dokku/dokku/docs/deployment/schedulers/k3s.md

 ##### Removing Authentication Resources

-To remove a configured authenticatin resource, run the `scheduler-k3s:autoscaling-auth:set` command with no parameters specified.
+To remove a configured authenticatin resource, run the `scheduler-k3s:autoscaling-auth:set` command with no metadata specified.
 Subsequent deploys will not include these resources.

 ```shell
 dokku scheduler-k3s:autoscaling-auth:set $APP $TRIGGER_TYPE